vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 **0. GTKY**

-Most data scientists miss this very fist but important GTKY (Get To Know You) step.
+Most data scientists miss this very first but important GTKY (Get To Know You) step.
-They just download the data and jump into models development.
+They usually just download the data and jump into models development.
 However, when you do experiments, it is crucial to know the dataset very well.
 You may come up with intuitions from by just giving dataset a glance.
-In this Notebook, I will walk you trough the IMDB dataset, as well as discuss some essential text preprocessing techniques.
+In this Notebook, I will walk you through the IMDB dataset, as well as discuss some essential text preprocessing techniques.
 In addition, before start building machine learning models in the following Notebooks, let's create a simple rule-based model.
-Let's say giving positive review if word "good", "fantastic" and "awesome" is in the review, otherwise giving negative.
+Let's say giving positive review if word "good", "fantastic" or "awesome" is in the review, otherwise giving negative.
 Set this as the baseline model.
 Most industrial NLP problems can be solved with decent accuracy using simple rule based model.

 **1. Classical Machine Learning Models**

-In this Notebook, we will discuss classical classification models i.e. Naive Bayes and Logistic Regression.
-Since it's the first Notebook, I will walk you through the various tokenization, and vectorization processes.
+We will discuss classical classification models i.e. Naive Bayes and Logistic Regression.
+Since it's the first Notebook, I will walk you through the various tokenization and vectorization processes.
 The following Notebooks will skip this parts.

 **2. Word Embeddings**

-In this Notebook, we will jump from 1960s to 2000s when the Word Embeddings is introduced.
-We will start with the brief summary of Word Embeddings and links to external resources.
+We will jump from 1960s to 2000s when the Word Embeddings was introduced.
+We will start with the brief summary of Word Embeddings and provide links to external resources.
 Then, we will discuss several approaches we can make use of word embeddings for text classification and the theory behind them.
 In this Notebook, we will use most popular pre-trained Word Embeddings namely Word2Vec an GloVE.

 **3. More on Word Embeddings**

-In this Notebook, we will go beyond pre-trained Word Embeddings we use in Notebook 2 by training it from scratch (We will discuss why we should to that inside the Notebook).
-We will experiments several Word Embeddings model hyperparameters and their effects, and links to related research papers.
+We will go beyond pre-trained Word Embeddings we use in Notebook 2 by training it from scratch (we will discuss why we should do that inside the Notebook).
+We will experiment several Word Embeddings model hyperparameters and their effect and attach links to related research papers.
 By the end of the Notebook, we will experiment [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning), a technique that store knowledge gained while solving one problem and applying it to a different but related problem, on the word embeddings.

 **4. Deep Learnings**